dixe1/useful-tools/console_writer/README.md

 If color is not provided, the text will be printed without color (using the terminal’s default)<br>
 If delays are not provided, both default to **20 ms**

+All functions are now part of the `consoleTools` namespace.

 ## Parameters

 | Parameter | Type   | Description                                                       |